Skip to content

-From exploring our beautiful gardens to enjoying delicious treats, there’s plenty to keep little ones entertained this season at Ham House and Garden.
+From exploring the gardens around our 17th-century house to enjoying delicious snacks at the Orangery Café and taking part in school holiday activities, there’s plenty to keep little ones entertained this season at Ham House and Garden.

-A round-up of fun activities to enjoy with little ones at Ham House and Garden this summer.
+A round-up of fun activities to enjoy with little ones at Ham House and Garden this season and beyond.

 Get everyone involved in a memorable day out with our free seasonal bingo cards.
 These cards help little ones to notice nature, wildlife and the changing seasons during your visit, and are free to pick up from visitor reception when you arrive or in the Garden Room.